zachchong/tp/docs/UserGuide.md

 > ```

 * Deletes the person at the specified `PERSON_INDEX`.
-* The index refers to the index number shown in the displayed person list.

 Examples:
 * `list` followed by `delete i/2` deletes the 2nd person in the contact book.